NAIST-SE/PATSQL/README.md

 | `patsql.ra.util` | A collection of utils for relational algebra operations. | `RAUtils.java` |
 | `patsql.generator.sql` | Handle the process of synthesizing SQL from DSL. | `SQLUtil` |

-## Paper
-"PATSQL: Efficient Synthesis of SQL Queries from Example Tables with Quick Inference of Projected Columns", submitted to [arXiv](https://arxiv.org/abs/2010.05807).

 ## Third-party libraries used in this project
 See the transitive dependencies from each link below.